temporal-community/temporal-ai-agent/adding-goals-and-tools.md

 4. Use it in your Goal definition, see below.

 ## Adding a Goal
-1. Open [/tools/goal_registry.py](tools/goal_registry.py) - this file contains descriptions of goals and the tools used to achieve them
+1. Create a new Python file in the `/goals/` directory (e.g., `goals/my_category.py`) - these files contain descriptions of goals and the tools used to achieve them
 2. Pick a name for your goal! (such as "goal_hr_schedule_pto")
 3. Fill out the required elements:
 -  `id`: needs to be the same as the name